Regedit-msc/BlockchainInfusionFrontend/git_and_js_intro.md

 ##### STRUCTURES

-- `Comment`: This is used to explain or hide code from the interpreter.Bacically anything **commented out** is not regarded as valid code by the interpreter.
+- `Comment`: This is used to explain or hide code from the interpreter.
+Bacically anything **commented out** is not regarded as valid code by the interpreter.

 - `Variables`: This are used as temporary stores of data for our code.

-  In JavaScript we have two ways of declearing variables.
+  In JavaScript we have two mainstream ways of declaring variables.

   - `const`: Used for **constant** variables that do not change (only mutable for _object_ data types).